JestMeow/Bliding-Staf/README.md

               - When used, Pointy will move the selected volume by 1 block to the direction the player is facing.
            2. teleport
               - When used, Pointy will teleport the player to the block they are facing.
+         - Caution; when on move mode, pointy can only move a maximum volume of 64x384x64 blocks, any volume bigger might break your build.
       3. flySpeed
          - Types:
            - Any whole number.
 If flySpeed is equal or less then 1, flySpeed will be default.